1. Introduction¶

 Below we review several ways in which we can write and execute R code.
 It is up to the benign readers to research, set up, and learn the development environment that suits their needs.
 As usual in real life, there is no single universal approach that always works best in all scenarios.

 How to start the R console varies from system to system.
 For instance, the users of UNIX-like boxes can simply execute R from the terminal (shell, command line).
-Wi***ws folks can fire up RGui from the Start menu.
+Those on Wi***ws can activate RGui from the Start menu.

 Important